-Copies of the disciplinary and grievance procedures, including appeals procedures, which pertain to your employment, are available on the HR website at: www.ed.ac.uk/humanresources/policies-guidance.
+Copies of the disciplinary and grievance procedures, including appeals procedures, which pertain to your employment, are available on the HR website.

 Right to Suspend

 The University may suspend you from work on full pay should it need to investigate incidents or allegations of unacceptable behaviour or breach of University policy.